francescotili/photo-analyzer/readme.md

 ## Requirements

-- `exiftool.exe` copied in one of PATH folder of Windows
+- `exiftool.exe` copied in one of PATH folder of Windows • [ExifTool Official Site](https://exiftool.org/)
-- `HandBrakeCLI.exe` copied in one of PATH folder of Windows
+- `HandBrakeCLI.exe` copied in one of PATH folder of Windows • [HandBrake Official Site](https://handbrake.fr/)
+- `magick.exe` copied in one of PATH folder of Windows • [Image Magick Official Site](https://imagemagick.org/index.php)

 ## Installation